pbrass/findr/README.md

 I admit this one got away from me a bit, but you can't ask me to implement a scaled down version of a program that has a perfectly good predicate logic language in its command-line options.

+Learned a lot about using Pest in Rust to implement a little DSL.
+Fun!